 What we notice is that poor Twitter Lite has a single button and a weird layout to send a tweet (that tiny tweet button up there is weird!!!!).
 Over on the main app, it is tying into my recent screen shots, I can take a photo, add location, add a gif, and has a proper sized tweet button.

-I will say that this is kind of cool that on Android PWAs can receive push notifications.
-I have all mine turned off on Twitter, but I decided to test it out.
+I will say that this is kind of cool that on Android PWAs you can receive push notifications.
+I have all of mine turned off on Twitter, but I decided to test it out.
 Remember that Twitter Lite is NOT an app, it is running in Chrome in a special mode.
 This means that when the push notification comes in, which it does fast, there is some interesting things that happen:

 We clearly see that a website (mobile.twitter.com) sent us the push notification and that it actually came from Chrome.
 Odd, but even more interesting is there is a lack of functionality here in the push notification as there is no place to reply at all and there is this weird “Site Settings”.
 When I actually clicked on that it launched Chrome and crashed the Twitter Lite PWA and Chrome itself on Android.
 I had to go in and force quit Chrome to get the Twitter Lite app to restart, which was a fun adventure after using the app for only a few minutes.